jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

 using something like [NX](https://nx.dev) to manage your mono-repo.

 I use NX and one of the things I've setup for my NX build is disabled the usual cache busting hashes present in the file names along with removing chunks.
-This leaves me with four JS files for the whole of my React app:
+This leaves me with four JS files and one CSS for the whole of my React app:

-- `vendor.js`
+1. `vendor.js`
-- `polyfills.js`
+2. `polyfills.js`
-- `main.js`
+3. `main.js`
-- `runtime.js`
+4. `runtime.js`
+5. `styles.css`

-Now we have our `dist` files we can update the `cusotmEditorClient.js` code (the file SFCC initially loads into our iFrame) to inject our React app.
-We can do this by replacing the JavaScript we added as part of step 1.4 with the following:
+Now we have our `dist` files we can update the `cusotmEditorClient.js` code (the file SFCC initially loads into our iFrame that we added in step 1.4) to inject our React app.
+We can do this by replacing the JavaScript with the following:

 ```js:title=app_custom_bm_extensions/cartridge/static/default/experience/editors/com/acme/customEditorClient.js
 (() => {